Abdelrhman-Ellithy/Ellithium/README.md

-### Step 3: Open the Termenal in the Project directory then run this command
+### Step 3: Open the Terminal in the Project directory then run this command
    ```bash
    mvn clean test
    ```